For Externals

 Tutors will also be involved in various support activities including tutor training, assessment and meetings with the course coordinators.
 For more detail about the schedule, please read more »

 Constraints.
-We note, that the university provides the following guidance:
+The university provides the following guidance:

 • All teaching must be in English unless explicit permission is sought and received